( presentation)

 I needed to recycle or use low budget material.
 I wanted to come up with a simple solution to replace pre-made material on a DIY way.

 *The original idea was to build a proximate sensor.
-I used five high-power infra Red emitter and one receiver
+I used five high-power infra Red emitter and one receiver diode with the following code:

 void setup(){